Percona-QA/percona-qa/README.md

 ## build_percona.sh ##

-download and build percona server from bzr url.
+Download and build percona server from bzr url.
 Note: script is outdated and it is preferred to use get_percona.sh (see description)

 ## build_xtrabackup.sh ##